-People say the intersection has the necessary crosswalk and signage.
-But what makes it dangerous is the number of cars driving through the area.
+People said the intersection has the necessary crosswalk and signage, but what makes it dangerous is the number of cars driving through the area.

 "It can happen to anybody so be careful and watch what you are doing when you are crossing the street," said Pelter.

-Police, public works and the mayor's office are not commenting on this accident at this time, so it is not clear who is at fault.
+Police, public works and the mayor's office are not commenting on the accident at this time, so it is not clear who is at fault.

 Investigators reopened the 500 block of Penn Street after it had been shut down for more than three hours.